 - 6.1 All local government employees (including senior managers) are eligible to join the Local Government Pension Scheme (LGPS).
 Employee contributions are set nationally by the LGPS and are banded, according to salary level.
-Currently senior managers pay between 9.9% 11.4% depending on their individual salary. - 6.2 Employer contributions to the Local Government Pension Scheme for the Dacorum Borough Council employers fund are currently 16%.
+Currently senior managers pay either 9.9% or 11.4% depending on their individual salary. - 6.2 Employer contributions to the Local Government Pension Scheme for the Dacorum Borough Council employers fund are currently 16%.